DerrellMurray/DerrellMurray.github.io/index.md

 ## My Portfolio

-This is a lightweight Github webpage written in Jekyll and hosted on Github to show case some of my sample project code.
+This is a lightweight Github webpage written in Jekyll and hosted on Github to showcase some of my sample project code.
+(Must be logged in to Github to follow links)

 ---
 ### Category: Credentials